A revisit to scalar dark matter with radiative corrections: A Brief Review of the inert doublet model

-We choose $h$ to be the SM Higgs with mass $\sim$ 125 GeV.
-It is easily seen that $H,A,H^{\pm}$ are rendered stable by the $\mathbb{Z}_2$ symmetry.
-Consequently, $H$ and $A$ are potential candidates for DM.
-While a detailed account of DM phenomenology of the IDM can be found in~\cite{Gustafsson:2012aj,Lundstrom:2008ai,Cao:2007rm,Dolle:2009ft,Miao:2010rg,Wang:2012zv,Osland:2013sla,Belyaev:2016lok}, a few statements are still in order.
+We choose $h$ to be the SM-like Higgs with mass $\sim$ 125 GeV.
+It is easily seen that $H,A,H^{\pm}$ are rendered stable by the $\mathbb{Z}_2$ symmetry and thus consequently, $H$ and $A$ are potential candidates for DM.
+While a detailed account of DM phenomenology for the IDM can be found in~\cite{Gustafsson:2012aj, Lundstrom:2008ai, Cao:2007rm, Dolle:2009ft, Miao:2010rg, Wang:2012zv, Osland:2013sla, Belyaev:2016lok}, a few statements are still in order.
 Relic abundance in the PLANCK ballpark is achieved in the two mass regions (a) $50 \lesssim m_{DM} \lesssim 80$ and (b) $m_{DM} \gtrsim 500$ GeV.
 In region (a), annihilation dominantly proceeds through the exchange of an $s$-channel $h$.
 The sub-dominant contribution to the relic density comes from the $t$-channel processes to vector boson final states mediated by $A$ and $H^\pm$.
 On the other hand, one must have $m_H \simeq m_A \simeq m_{H^{\pm}}$ in order to generate $\Omega_{\rm DM}h^2$ $\simeq$ 0.1 in region (b).
 Co-annihilation thus becomes inevitable in this case.

 In this study, $H$ is chosen to be the DM candidate.
-A crucial observation that emerges is, in region (a), $\Omega_{\rm DM}h^2$ $\simeq$ is highly sensitive to the value of the $HHh$ trilinear coupling (= $-\l_Lv$).
-This motivates one to review the entire phenomenology by incorporating radiative corrections to, if not all parameters, to this important interaction nonetheless.
-It is expected that the impact of a loop-corrected $\l_L$ on relic will be more pronounced in region (a) compared to region (b).
+A crucial observation that emerges is, in region (a), $\Omega_{\rm DM}h^2$ is highly sensitive to the value of the $H-H-h$ trilinear coupling which is $-\l_Lv$ at LO with $\l_L = \l_3 + \l_4 + \l_5$.
+One therefore expects the region (a) to be naturally more sensitive to the aforementioned radiative effect.
+This motivates one to review the entire phenomenology by incorporating radiative corrections to, if not all parameters, to the $H-H-h$ portal interaction nonetheless.
 In addition, beyond the leading order, the parameters that do not participate in the tree level phenomenology of region (a) (such as $\l_2$ and masses of the CP-odd and charged scalars), will now have their respective roles in the ensuing quantum effects.

-\section{Constraints.}
+\section{Constraints}